douglascraigschmidt/LiveLessons/Loom/README.md

 This director contains examples of Java's structured concurrency features.
-They require recent versions of the JDK, such as JDK 19 or later, as well as gradle 7.6 or later.
+They require recent versions of the JDK, such as JDK 19 (or later), as well as gradle 7.6 (or later).

 Here's an overview of what's current included in these examples: